Change or get left behind?

 4 Remote Employee Engagement 😊

-Here are the reasons why employees choose to WFH, according to a study that Owl Labs conducted in 2019:
+Here are the reasons why employees choose to WFH, according to a study that Owl Labs conducted:

-It’s clear that if your employees are happy, they are much more likely to stay with the organization.
+It’s clear that with an increased remote employee engagement and happy employees, they are much more likely to stay with the organization.
 Prioritizing the happiness of your employees and keeping them engaged is also going to attract and retain new talent.

 The following remote work statistics reinforce the idea that you will remain an attractive employer in the job market and hold onto valuable talent, should you adopt a WFH approach to your team: